How do I provide my prescription?

 - What is my frame allowance?

 Very likely, within a couple days your eyes and brain will fully adjust, and your vision will be crisper than ever.
 If, during that period, a headache or dizziness develops, take a break from the new specs and wear your backups for a while.
 When you feel better, put your new ones back on and wear them until you feel those symptoms begin to return.
+Increase your time in the new glasses with each session, as long as you feel fine in them.
 Soon the discomfort will disappear, and you’ll be loving your new lenses and the world you see through them.

 - Wet lenses with lukewarm water and a mild soap (dishwashing liquid is best, a tiny dab will do) or a couple squirts per side of eyeglass lens-cleaning spray.
 Never rub or wipe dry lenses.

-- Dry lenses with a clean microfiber cloth designed for eyeglasses.
+- Dry your cleaned lenses with a clean microfiber cloth designed for eyeglasses.

 - Never use paper or tissues, which are made from wood particles and will scratch.